Alfresco/docs-alfresco/content-accelerator/latest/configure/admin-guide.md

 ### Forms

 Create forms for the types users will interact with.
-Examples of parts of the application that require forms are Advanced Search, View/Edit Properties, Add Documents, Bulk Edit Properties, etc.
+Examples of parts of the application that require forms are Advanced Search, View/Edit Properties, Add Documents, Bulk Edit Properties.

-Note that forms can be reused.
+**Note:** Forms can be reused.
 For example, the same form can be used for View/Edit Properties and Bulk Edit Properties.

 #### Recommended Forms